libhal-google/libhal-cmake-util/README.md

 Generic cmake utilities such as macros, functions, and toolchains for all categories of libhal libraries.

+This package is a REQUIREMENT for libhal libraries using cmake.

 ## Integration into Conan

 Add the following line to the `requirements()` function of your library or